Metallic Starling

 Now we get to this other starling in Australia.
 Your best chances of encountering these guys will be in north-eastern Queensland, although sometimes they've been seen wandering further south.
 Sit next to a tree full of them and don't expect to manage much conversation.
 The noise they make can be deafening.
 Towards sunset giant flocks of these birds will assemble in roosting trees in towns like Port Douglas.
 I reckon the noise they make is similar to the screeching, chattering noise of Rainbow Lorikeets.

-Not only to do they roost together, but they nest together too, often taking over a large tree in a rainforest.
+Not only do Metallic Starlings roost together, but they nest together too, often taking over a large tree in a rainforest.

 Reader's Digest Complete Book of Australian Birds, 1979